sprengholz/ols.js/README.md

 # ols.js
 ols.js provides a Javascript implementation for ordinary least squares (OLS) regressions.
-It calculared test statistics, p-values, standard errors and the coefficient of determination (R²) for a given set of predictors X and a dependent variable y.
+It calculates test statistics, p-values, standard errors and the coefficient of determination (R²) for a given set of predictors X and a dependent variable y.
 ## Usage
 ols.js requires two additional libraries:
 - [math.js](https://github.com/josdejong/mathjs) (for matrix calculations)